Zakay/Swish/README.md

 # Swish
 ![image](https://github.com/user-attachments/assets/681178af-c152-46c3-9e60-145212a16e3d)

 A **macOS menu‑bar window manager** that lets you *swish* windows into place—throw, resize, and move them across multiple monitors with keys or a flick of the mouse, no title bars or edges required.
+Save and restore complete workspace layouts with Window Profiles for instant productivity switching.

 ![ezgif-8caee868b368df](https://github.com/user-attachments/assets/5f515a2a-d705-46ab-bc43-d29d26092b7d)